Someone you love just died.

 Social Security survivor benefits

 Benefits don't back-pay more than 6 months.
-Apply as soon as possible — don't wait until you "feel ready."
+Apply as soon as possible.

 9 months